Skip over navigation

 BA in English

 Mason’s English degree is not a conventional one.
 As an English major, you can study the poetry of Milton and learn to write digital poetry.
 You can specialize in Renaissance literature or modern world literature.
 You can take courses on the folklore of Mexico or the films of Bollywood.
-You can learn about traditional rhetorical strategies and how they have been adopted to the internet age.
+You can learn about traditional rhetorical strategies and how they have been adapted to the Internet age.

-Film and Media Studies concentration in the BA in English
+Folklore and Mythology concentration in the BA in English

 Linguistics concentration in the BA in English

-The BA in English with a concentration in linguistics gives students a thorough grounding in contemporary linguistic description and theory.
+The Linguistics concentration is theoretically oriented and provides a solid foundation in the major subfields of linguistics: phonology, syntax, and semantics.
 As part of their English degree, students who choose this concentration take an introductory course in linguistics and three additional courses chosen from a wide range of electives.

 BFA in Creative Writing